liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

    * ``brantch_bracket_depth``  - is the ratio of bracket depth to the distance between two neigbour vertical nodes
    * ``annotation_font_size``
    * ``annotation_legend_font_size`` The will generate legend like the third column.
+   * ``annotation_background_offset`` will determine the distance between the outside node and the first ring.
+Here I set it to be 0.1
    ```
    Alphaproteobacteria     annotation	a:Alphaproteobacteria
    Betaproteobacteria	annotation	b:Betaproteobacteria